LeToNode/Play2.0-CN-doc/javaGuide/JavaGlobal.md

 ## The Global object

-Defining a `Global` class allows to handle global settings for your application.
+Defining a `Global` object in your project allows you to handle global settings for your application.
 This object must be defined in the root package.

 ```java
 import play.*;